canro91/canro91.github.io/_posts/2019-09-29-RemoteInterviewTips.md

 ## Final tips

 Now, you know the type of interviews you will find.
 Be prepared for them!
 Practice your elevator pitch and your project descriptions.
-Have a printed copy of them next to you during the interview.
+Have a printed copy of them next to you during the interview, in case of panic attack.
 Be enthusiast and precise.
 Happy interviewing!

 [7 Interview Tips That Will Help You Get Hired](https://www.thebalancecareers.com/top-interview-tips-2058577)